I brought this to a cookout last weekend and a woman I’d never met asked me for the recipe twice. She was very serious about it. I was very flattered.

 I find that gently tossing rather than stirring vigorously helps keep the fruit pieces intact and looking beautiful.

-Step 4: Toast Coconut and Finish
+Step 4: Brown the Coconut Flakes

 - 2 tablespoons unsweetened shredded coconut